9khub/MAUI.StoreKit2/README.md

 - `PurchaseProductWithProductId()`: Initiate a purchase for a specific product
 - `RestorePurchasesWithCompletion()`: Restore previous purchases
 - `GetProductWithProductId()`: Get product information by ID
-- `GetAllProducts`: Get all loaded products
+- `AllProducts`: Get all loaded products
 - `CheckPurchaseStatusWithProductId()`: Check if user owns a specific product

 ### PaymentProduct